LittleKingRyan/uda-fullstack-p3/README.md

 https://uda-fullstack-p3-153101.appspot.com/login

-    Login in page
+    Login in page.

-    After logging in, user will be redirected to his or her homepage with all his or her posts.
+    After logging in, a user will be redirected to his or her homepage with all of his or her posts.

     Also, his or her username will appear on the top right corner with a log out link below.